 18. stir well and simmer the rajma curry till its consistency thickens. mash a few rajma beans with the back of a spoon to thicken the consistency.

-19. when the consistency of the curry is no longer broth like or water like and thickened somewhat like the one shown in the pic below. then the rajma masala is ready. if you want you can thicken the gravy more, if having with chapatis or phulkas. lastly check the taste and add more of salt, garam masala, red chili powder or dry mango powder if required.
+19. when the consistency of the rajma gravy is no longer broth like or water like and thickened somewhat like the one shown in the pic below. then the rajma masala is ready. if you want you can thicken the gravy more, if having with chapatis or phulkas. but if having rajma with rice or chawal then no need to thicken the gravy. lastly check the taste and add more of salt, garam masala, red chili powder or dry mango powder if required.

-20. garnishing rajma masala with coriander leaves is optional. serve rajma masala with some steamed rice or with rotis, parathas or bread. for making basmati rice you can check this post – how to cook basmati rice in a pot or pan. the rajma masala also goes well with jeera rice or saffron rice or garam masala rice.
+20. garnishing rajma masala with coriander leaves is optional. serve rajma with some steamed rice or with rotis, parathas or bread. for making basmati rice you can check this post – how to cook basmati rice in a pot or pan. this punjabi rajma gravy also goes well with jeera rice or saffron rice or garam masala rice.

 - make sure that the rajma is soaked well or else it will take a lot of time to cook it.